Bezalelab/riverside/src/data/posts/how-to-choose-the-right-roofing-contractor-in-shreveport-a-homeowner-s-guide.md

 ## Call to Action

 Ready to find the perfect roofing material for your Shreveport home?
 Contact Riverside Roofing Materials at (318) 222-9999 or visit our [showroom](https://riversideroofingmaterials.com/#touchroom) at 975 Louisiana Avenue, Shreveport, LA 71101.
 Not sure where to start?
-Fill out our [inquiry form](https://riversideroofingmaterials.com/contact) or take our success survey for a custom checklist to guide your roofing project.
+Fill out our [inquiry form](https://riversideroofingmaterials.com/contact) or click "Start Here" at the top for a custom checklist to guide your roofing project.
 Let us help you protect your home with the best roofing materials available!